Hella Awkward Shark Tank | Season 16

 • The first year, sales met a milestone of $90K.
 The next year, they reached $110K, and last year, they did $250K.
 This year’s projection is $600K.

 • Mark was curious to know the reason behind this year’s projection.
-The reason is that last year, Hella Awkward was launched at Target in 450 stores, which has now expanded to 520 stores.
-Additionally, they have launched into Walmart in 600 stores and are about to increase that to a thousand.
+Last year, Hella Awkward was launched at Target in 450 stores, which has now expanded to 520 stores.
+Additionally, they have launched in Walmart in 600 stores and are about to increase that to a thousand.

 • The manufacturing cost of the product is $2.80, and the selling price is $24.99.
 The expansion pack costs $12.99 and includes 45 more questions, with each unit costing less than a dollar to produce.
 Recently, a new pack of cards called Build-A-Bae was launched.